They Blocked It! The Opposition's Pointless Opposition

 _____________________________________________________

-In this way, the opposition united to block the bill aimed at increasing women’s representation in Parliament, citing disagreements with the terms of delimitation.
+The opposition united to block the bill aimed to increase women’s representation in Parliament, citing disagreements with the terms of delimitation.
 Critics questioned both the implementation of the women’s reservation bill and the potential impact of delimitation, arguing it favored poorer, less educated states of the country.
 The delimitation would happen today or tomorrow, as the population grows.
-It is a natural thing to facilitate governance.
+It is a natural thing done to facilitate governance.
 The number of constituencies would increase based on population.
 This could result in more Muslim constituencies in Malabar and additional Hindu majority constituencies in North India.

-However, Bharat will never forget the way Mr. Elite described voting rights in Bharat.
+Furthermore, Bharat will never forget how Mr. Elite described voting rights in Bharat.
 We had thought he and his friends were protectors of the weak.
-God will never forgive you, Mr. Elite, for this embarrassing statement that goes completely against the spirit of Bharat’s constitution.
-"We risk creating a tyranny of the demographic majority where a handful of large, poor states could theoretically determine the fate of the entire country.”
+His embarrassing statement runs completely counter to the spirit of the Constitution.
+He said, "We risk creating a tyranny of the demographic majority where a handful of large, poor states could theoretically determine the fate of the entire country.”
 Well, Mr. Elite, who will decide who decides the fate of Bharat?
 The constitution or the educated elite.
-How can you say that the poor farmers and fishermen cannot decide the fate of this country?
-After all, the ones who fought for freedom were not the wealthy or the elite.
+How can you say that the poor farmers and fishermen cannot decide the country's fate?

-According to Mr. Educated English Elite, only the wealthy and educated must decide the country's fate.
+According to him, only the wealthy and educated must decide the country's fate.
 The poor voter's vote carries less weight than the wealthy elite's.
-Just because the voters of North India are choosing the BJP and Modiji, their vote carries less value.
+Only because voters in North India are choosing the BJP and Modi, their vote carries less weight.
 What if Mr. Elite were in the BJP or NDA?
 What if Mr. Elite lived in one of these poorer and larger states?
-Will he still say the same insensitive things about the poor voter?
-It shows how much the opposition distrusts the democracy, where a poor farmer can elect an elite millionaire (Mr. Tharoor) and send him to the parliament to represent him, that is, to be his voice.
+Will he still make the same heartless comment about the poor?
+It shows how much the opposition distrusts democracy, where a poor farmer can elect an elite millionaire (Mr. Tharoor) and send him to the parliament to be his voice.

 The Guardian’s observation that “more prosperous southern states such as Kerala would lose significant representation” is not entirely accurate.
-The Guardian rightly notes that the number of seats in Kerala would increase by 50% (from 20 to 30) after the delimitation exercise.
+In reality, before delimitation it stands (129/550), after delimitation it will be (197/850).
+The proportion (23%) remains the same.
+Further, the number of seats in Kerala would increase by 50% (from 20 to 30).
 Uttar Pradesh would increase its seats by 60% (from 80 to 130) despite its higher population growth.
-However, Kerala has much less geographical space than Uttar Pradesh.
+The difference is not great.
+Besides, Kerala is smaller than Uttar Pradesh.
 Uttar Pradesh is six times the size of Kerala.
 So if we take area into account, the seats in UP must be around 180 if distributed fairly.
-Kerala already benefits from a higher population density than many northern Indian states.
+Kerala already benefits from a higher population density than north Indian states.

 The central question is not whether the Southern states' population is growing as rapidly as the North's, but which people group is increasing its population, and at whose expense.
 Why is the South Indian Muslim community deliberately not cooperating with the national agenda of population control?
 Whereas the Hindu population is declining steadily, the Muslim population growth rate is at its all-time high in these prosperous states.
-So, is it the Hindus, whose population is declining in Kerala despite their efforts to help the national population-control agenda, that the opposition is concerned about?
+So, is it the Hindus, who are declining due to their efforts to help the national population-control agenda, that the opposition is concerned about?

-Hardly did we realize that the opposition is so insecure that to protect their seat share in Parliament, they would vote against women's empowerment and the bill that increases the number of constituencies, only because it gives the poor, under-educated Hindu North Indian equal rights to decide the fate of the nation as the educated South Indian elite.
-The women's reservation bill will eventually pass because no one can defeat the right thing for long.
-Even so, this result is an eye-opener for those who fail to identify the Jinnahs in Nehru’s clothes who love the Islamic law that does not give women equal rights, and then blame the Manusmriti.
+In my view, opposition is insecure.
+To protect their seat share in Parliament, they voted against women's empowerment only because the bill gives equal rights to undereducated Hindu North Indian and the educated South Indian to decide the nation’s fate (PM).
+The women's reservation bill will eventually pass because no one can defeat what is right for long.
+Even so, this result is an eye-opener for those who fail to identify the Jinnahs roaming around in Nehru’s garments who love the Islamic law that does not treat women equally, and then blame the Manusmriti.

 Comments